Scaling Multi-Agent Environment Co-Design with Diffusion Models

 In our implementation of DiCoDe for WFCRL, we parametrise the diffusion model $\epsilon_{\varphi}$ with an MLP.
 We assume there are available communication links between the turbines: the policy $\bm{\pi}$ is parameterised by an E(3)\footnote{Group of rotations, reflections and translations in 3D.} equivariant graph neural network (GNN) \citep{satorras2021n}.
-To transform the set of turbines into a graph, we build a fully connected structure with attention weightings on edges.
+To transform the set of turbines into a graph, we use a fully connected structure (WFCRL-2,4,8) or a closest neighbour approach (WFCRL-16), with attention weightings on each edge.
 Similarly, we parametrise the agent critic with E(3) invariant GNN --- an equivariant GNN followed by an invariant aggregation layer.
 The environment critic takes in turbine positions as input without wind directions.
 Therefore, we use a translationally invariant GNN that is not invariant in rotations and reflections.

 To enforce the minimum distance constraint, we formulate $\mathfrak{P}_{\Theta_\text{wfcrl}}$ as a soft constraint to penalise constraint violations while trying to minimise movement of turbine locations; this is solved with gradient descent.
 To enforce hard constraint satisfaction, we apply a Sequential Least SQuares Programming (SLSQP) solver \citep{schittkowski1983convergence} to the final layout.